Epistimio/orion/docs/src/user/cli/info.rst

 ``info`` Detailed informations about experiments
 ------------------------------------------------

-This commands gives a detailed description of a given experiment.
+This command gives a detailed description of a given experiment.
 Here is an example of all the sections provided by the command.

 .. code-block:: console